-The Student Life portion of the TAMS website includes the most up-to-date listing of the current clubs and organization at TAMS, including the official TAMS Student Organizations for the 2022-2023 school year.
+The Student Life portion of the TAMS website includes the most up-to-date listing of the current clubs and organization at TAMS, including the official TAMS Student Organizations for the 2025-2026 school year.
 The website includes more info on each club including a list of executives and emails.
-For more information, check the website or contact the Assistant Director of Student Life at 940-565-4955.
+For more information, check the website or contact the Assistant Director of Student Life.